Profitability ratios: types, formulas and business uses

 * Net profit can be quoted before or after taxes.
 If quoting after-tax net profit then you need to also subtract taxes.

-ROA is a way of testing the wisdom and efficiency of your investments.
-A high ratio suggests you’re getting good value out of your assets, while a low ratio may indicate you’ve overinvested in certain areas.
+ROA tests how wisely and efficiently you've invested.
+A high ratio suggests you're getting good value out of your assets, while a low ratio may indicate you've overinvested in certain areas.

 Formula for calculating return on assets ratio